A selection of unfinished songs by Betty Hammerschlag. 30 minutes. 2023.

-Nicola Serra, founder of East London's experimental music festival Dronica, presents archive material from previous incarnations.
+Nicola Serra, founder of East London's experimental music festival Dronica, presents new and archival material.

 Fading Somewhere Else is a work by Morkebla & Dalhous.
 The short three-part series hopes to explore and streamline some of the music that has influenced their philosophy in the sound-exploration of unconscious states of self.

 Sound collage, record spinning, havering, ear wonk and general head scratch with Dylan Nyoukis of the Chocolate Monk label.